Hildebrandt's starling

 Hildebrandt's starling (Lamprotornis hildebrandti) is a species of starling in the family Sturnidae.
 It forms a superspecies with and has previously been included in the same species as Shelley's starling, a migratory species ranging from Ethiopia and Somalia to Kenya.
 Both of these species have also been combined into a superspecies with the chestnut-bellied starling of West Africa.
 It was originally placed in the now defunct genus Notauges.
-The species is named for Johann Maria Hildebrandt, a German collector who was the first European to obtain specimens.
+The species is named after Johann Maria Hildebrandt, a German collector who was the first European to obtain specimens.

 Distribution and habitat

 Hildebrandt's starling is found in Kenya and Tanzania, where it occupies open country between 500 and 2200 m.
 Its habitat is open woodland and open thornbrush country.
 The species is often recorded as being uncommon, but it varies from being fairly common to fairly uncommon.
 It is not considered threatened by the IUCN, and is listed as least concern.
 Its habitat is not threatened and it occurs in a number of protected areas.